-Exit Poll 2018 Results: Pollsters predict win for Congress in Rajasthan
+Rajasthan Exit Poll 2018 Results: Congress to unseat Vasundhara Raje-led BJP govt

 New Delhi, Dec 7: The Congress is likely to unseat the BJP from power in Rajasthan, most exit poll have predicted in what could be a continuation of the state's tradition of over two decades of voting out the ruling party.